arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/giga-usb/giga-usb.md

 ---
 title: Guide to Arduino GIGA USB Features
-description: 'Learn how you can turn your USB device into a mouse or keyboard, how to read & write to a USB mass storage, and how to send MIDI signals.'
+description: 'Learn how you can turn your USB device into a mouse or keyboard, how to read & write to a USB mass storage, and connecting a keyboard via the USB-A connector.'
 author: Karl Söderby
-tags: [USB HID, USBHost, Mass Storage]
+tags: [USB, USB HID, USBHost, Mass Storage, Keyboard, Mouse]
 ---

+The GIGA R1 comes with a great range of supported USB features, including **USB HID, USB Host** and **Mass Storage**.
+It also comes with a USB-A connector that allow you to plug devices directly to your GIGA R1 board.

+It can easily be configured to act as a mouse or keyboard (HID device) or as a USB Host (connect a keyboard, USB stick).
+This makes it possible to create powerful interfaces, and build complex interactive projects.

+In this guide, we will take a look at the available features, how to enable them in a sketch and what circuit (if any) is required.

+***To get inspired on what you can do with the USB features, please see [use cases](#use-cases) at the end of this article.***

+## Hardware Overview

 ## USB Mass Storage